 Students at our elementary schools some options for both breakfast and lunch, while high school students can choose from home-style meals, sandwiches, entree salads or pizza.

-Healthy options for students include skim milk, 1 percent milk or fat-free unflavored milk, fat-free salad dressings, low-fat entrees and meals, fat-free gravies, fresh and chilled fruit, whole grains, smart snacks, low-fat cheese and entree salads.
+Healthy options for students include skim milk, 1 percent flavored and unflavored milk, low - fat salad dressings, low-fat entrees and meals, fat-free gravies, fresh and chilled fruit, whole grains, smart snacks, low-fat cheese and entree salads.
 Meals are prepared without any frying.

 Each of our schools undergoes two state health inspections each year and our employees are trained yearly in Food Service Safety, Sanitation and how to handle the Civil Rights of others.

 Our district is still incorporating Smarter Lunchrooms into our schools.
 This movement reinforces healthy eating and encourages children to choose nutritious foods by creating an environment that promotes healthy choices.

 Child Nutrition Supervisor

 Non-Discrimination Statement: In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.